-Diagram 3 and 4 above provide visual representation of priority themes in the context of the ICT-39 H2020 Call and an overview of some of the national partners who have research expertise in the selected themes for ICT-39.
+To assist parties interesting in preparing research and innovation proposals, IST-Africa undertook a mapping of priority areas in the context of the ICT-39 Horizon 2020 Calls as well as providing a mapping of some of the national institutions who have research expertise in the prioritised themes for ICT-39 (Table 3, Diagrams 2, 3 and 4).

-An initial mapping of research areas relevant to Horizon 2002 has been undertaken to raise awareness of specific African institutions with the capacity to participate in proposals submitted in cooperation with their European peers.
+A mapping of research areas relevant to Horizon 2020 has been undertaken to raise awareness of specific African institutions with the capacity to participate in proposals submitted in cooperation with their European peers.
 Horizon 2020 is completely open to International Cooperation.
-Existing partnerships should take the opportunity to look carefully at upcoming calls under Horizon 2020 including the ICT-39 Call as a mechanism to continue their successful collaboration, knowledge transfer and capacity building.
+Existing partnerships should take the opportunity to look carefully at upcoming calls under Horizon 2020 including the ICT-39-2017 Call as a mechanism to continue their successful collaboration, knowledge transfer and capacity building.
+Tables 4 & 5 provide an overview of the main institutions, research areas of interest and mapping to Leadership in Enabling and Industrial Technologies

-Tables 3 & 4 above provide an overview of the main institutions, research areas of interest and mapping to Leadership in Enabling and Industrial Technologies (LEIT) & Societal Challenges under Horizon 2020.
+(LEIT) & Societal Challenges under Horizon 2020.
 This overview is designed to help interested parties to quickly identify potential partners in specific thematic areas.
 Please read the individual country chapters for more detailed information in relation to research capacity.